Parents await 2020 state school year guidelines

-CHARLESTON, W.Va.
-(WDTV) -- Three scenarios.
+Three scenarios.
 That's what State Superintendent of Schools Clayton Burch has laid out for parents, students, and staff thus far.

-University leaders across Florida discuss what classes will look like in the Fall.
-(MGN)

 They include the four day week minimum for younger students, blended learning (a combination of virtual and in-person learning) for middle and high school students, and full remote learning.